skaty5678/lipread_tensorflow/README.md

 ## Conclusion

 In conclusion, this project demonstrates the feasibility of using deep learning to recognize spoken words from a person's lip movements.
 The lip reading performance can be improved by using a larger dataset.

+## Lipread App using streamlit

+We used Streamlit app that uses the lipread model to predict text from a video of someone speaking.
+It provides a user interface for selecting a video and displaying the model's output.

+### Prerequisites

+* Python 3.7 or later
+* TensorFlow 2.4 or later
+* Streamlit 0.80 or later
+* FFmpeg

+### Installation

+Clone the repository:

+1. clone the repository and cd into the app folder

+2. Install the required Python packages:

+### *pip install -r requirements.txt*

+3. Install FFmpeg:

+### *sudo apt install ffmpeg*

+### Usage

+Run the app:

+### *streamlit run app.py*

+The app will open in your browser.